Groups provide a way of associating multiple entities (tiles, objects, and/or characters) within a map together.

 The Play Group Animation scripting function allows you to trigger a particular animation simultaneously for a group of entities, for example to raise spikes from a room full of trap tiles or to trigger a cheering animation on a crowd of NPCs.

-While mostly an experimental feature at this point, groups can also be used as a way to have the game automatically hide tile layers based on the current location of the player character.
+Groups can also be used as a way to have the game automatically hide tile layers based on the current location of the player character.
 This is useful in cases where there is a building with multiple floors and you'd like the tiles and objects of upper floors to be hidden when the player is on a lower floor.

 To accomplish this, you would add any walkable tiles on the lower floor to a group (as an example, say “floor1”), and then add any tiles and objects that are part of any upper floors to another group, using the special “-hide” suffix.
 Following our example, this upper floor group should be named “floor1-hide”.
 Whenever the player character walks onto a tile in the “floor1” group, any entity in the corresponding “floor1-hide” group will be automatically hidden.